26 April 2005

 KMT chairman Lien Chan visited Mainland China

-From April 26 to May 3, 2005, Kuomintang Chairman Lien Chan (連戰) visited the Mainland China.
+From 26 April to 3 May, 2005, Kuomintang Chairman Lien Chan (連戰) visited the Chinese Mainland.

-Lien Chan was the first highest leader of the Kuomintang (KMT) to set foot on the Mainland China after 1949, and this visit marked the first highest-level meeting between the Kuomintang and the Communist Party of China (CPC) since the Chinese Civil War.
+Lien Chan was the first highest leader of the Kuomintang (KMT) to set foot on the Chinese Mainland after 1949, and this visit marked the first highest-level meeting between the Kuomintang and the Communist Party of China (CPC) in 60 years.

 Lien Chan and a group of nearly 70 people departed from Taipei that day, embarking on an eight-day "Journey of Peace."